-(2-2) For short-term financing between the Company's mainland subsidiary and the foreign companies which the ultimate parent company holds 100% of the voting rights directly, limit on loans granted for a single party is 80% of the net assets based on the latest financial statements of the lending companies.
-(2-3) For short-term financial statements of the lending companies.
-The amount of loans to a single party is 40% of the net assets based on the latest financial statements of the lending companies.
-The amount of loans to a single party is the accumulated balance of the lending company's short-term financing for single party.
+(2-2) For short-term financing between the Company's Myanmar subsidiary and the foreign companies which the ultimate parent company holds 100% of the voting rights directly or indirectly, limit on loans granted for a single party is 80% of the net assets based on the latest financial statements of the lending companies.
+For short-term financing between the Company's Myanmar subsidiaries and aforementioned associates, limit on loans granted for a single party is 40% of the net assets based on the latest financial statements of the lending companies.
+The amount of loans to a single party is the accumulated balance of the lending companies's hort-term financing between the Company's Moral merits and the accumulated balance of the lending companies.